readthedocs/readthedocs.org/docs/getting_started.rst

 configure your code repository to hit our `Post Commit Hooks`_.
 This will rebuild your docs every time you push your code.

+We support multiple versions of your code.
+You can read more about how to use this well on our :doc:`versions` page.

 If you have any more trouble, don't hesitate to reach out to us.
 The :doc:`support` page has more information on getting in touch.

 .. _a screencast: https://www.youtube.com/watch?feature=player_embedded&v=oJsUvBQyHBs